What is healthy aging?

-Recent scientific work defines successful aging as an approach that relies on three elements: good health (low risk of disease), high mental and physical functioning, and active involvement in life (maintaining social connections and participating in meaningful activities).
-There are a variety of daily actions that can promote these three elements, but it is important to integrate them into life consciously and regularly.
-In other words, it is important to turn these actions into new daily routines to enhance healthy aging.
-Here are some tips on how to do it in a way that creates a positive experience:
+Current articles define successful aging as a process based on three components: good health (low risk of disease), high mental and physical functioning, and active engagement in life (maintaining social connections and participating in meaningful activities).
+There are various daily actions that can promote these three components, but it is desirable that their integration into life is not random (“along the way”) but conscious and consistent.
+In other words, it is important to cultivate them as part of a routine in order to support successful aging.
+In this post, you will find several tips for integrating these three components into daily life in a way that creates optimal conditions for a positive experience even in the sixth decade of life, the seventh, and beyond.

-Humans are social creatures and biologically wired to connect for survival, attachment, and development.
-Studies have shown that social environment plays a key role in our well-being.
-This is true for all ages, and elderly are no different: we are not becoming less social because we grow old.
-It is important to know that growing old does not change our essence: a person who was social at 20 will also be social at 80.
-However, the type of relationships we create changes.
-First, our social circles shrink over the course of our lives.
-At younger age, we tend to create many social connections, both superficial and deep.
-Over time we focus on quality in stand of quantity, and abandon superficial relationships in favor of deeper ones.
-The ability to invest in a limited number of deep and meaningful relationships contributes to high satisfaction in life even in old age.
+Firstly, humans are social beings.
+Studies have shown that the social environment plays a central role in our sense of happiness.
+This is true at any age, including the third age (and beyond).
+It is important to know that aging does not fundamentally change us: a person who was sociable at the age of 20 will still be sociable at the age of 80.
+However, the type of social relationships we form does change.
+In fact, our social circles tend to shrink over time.
+As young individuals, our starting point is to create many social connections, both broad and deep.
+Over time, we sacrifice quantity for quality, neglecting superficial relationships and investing in deeper ones.
+The ability to focus our mental energy on a limited number of quality relationships contributes to a high satisfaction with life even in older ages.

-As you can see, people can enjoy their lives at any age.
-The points mentioned above are important at all ages, but in older age they can certainly make a big difference.
+As can be seen, people can enjoy their lives at any age.
+The factors mentioned are important at all stages of life, but in the third and fourth ages, they can truly make a difference and turn the aging process into a more positive one.

-The task of healthy aging is to add life to your years, not just years to your life.
+The task of successful aging is to add life to years, not just years to life.

 Read more about brain and memory